AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 If you live in or are moving to the Land of Lincoln, you’ll need car insurance to drive legally.
-Luckily for you, Illinois has some of the cheapest average rates in the country.
-Several factors, like the state’s low DUI rate and better-than-average credit score, contribute to Illinois’s affordable car insurance costs.
+Luckily, car insurance rates in Illinois are below the national average.
+Several factors, such as the state’s low DUI rate and better-than-average credit scores, contribute to Illinois’s affordable car insurance costs.

 Average Cost of Auto Insurance in Illinois

-The statewide average premium for car insurance in Illinois is $914 a year (or $76 a month).
-That’s about 14 percent cheaper than the national average of $1,047.1 If currently you pay significantly more than that, it might be because of your driving history, car insurance provider, age, or coverage level, among other factors.
+The statewide average premium for full coverage car insurance in Illinois is $1,653 annually (or $138 monthly).
+That’s about 14 percent cheaper than the national average of $1,924.
+If you pay more than that, it might be because of your driving history, car insurance provider, age or coverage level — or it could be time to price check against other providers to ensure you’re getting the lowest rate.

 Age Average annual cost of car insurance in Illinois